codepath/android_guides/Working-with-the-Soft-Keyboard.md

 myEditText.setImeOptions(EditorInfo.IME_ACTION_DONE);
 ```

-See the [EditText documentation](http://developer.android.com/reference/android/widget/TextView.html#attr_android%3aimeActionLabel) for a more detailed look.
+See the [EditText documentation](http://developer.android.com/reference/android/widget/TextView.html#attr_android%3aimeActionLabel) for a more detailed look at `imeOptions`.

 ## Showing the Keyboard when Activity Starts